 When and how did you get into traveling?
 Do you think your travel style has changed since your first trip?

-I didn’t begin travelling until I was 25.
+I didn’t begin traveling until I was 25.
 I didn’t have much of an interest in it before that, but my friend Dave was going to Australia and New Zealand so I thought I might as well join him.
 Ever since then, I’ve been hooked.
 Even though that wasn’t exactly a challenging trip, I just loved the sense of freedom of being away for so long and literally doing whatever I wanted each and every day.
 I’ve been on four ‘big’ trips in total now and I do think my style of travel has changed with each one.
 I feel like my attitude towards them has changed as well.
 Now, I desire more challenging and adventurous things as time goes by.
 What hasn’t changed though is that never-ending curiosity to explore, that every traveler wants from every trip.
 I hope that never goes away.

-I’ve lost track of the amount of times I’ve thought ‘I may actually die here’, I’m fairly reckless sometimes and have gotten myself into some fairly dodgy situations.
+I’ve lost track of the number of times I’ve thought ‘I may actually die here, I’m fairly reckless sometimes and have gotten myself into some fairly dodgy situations.
 I think the scariest has to be in Colombia though.
 I was stopped down a dark alley by a police officer who was trying to find drugs on me.
 I didn’t have anything but in an effort to get me to hand them over, or maybe bribe me, he pulled out a knife and threatened to cut me across my chest!
 In those situations, it’s normally the police you turn to for help, but when they’re the ones attacking you there’s not a lot you can do.

 What does adventure mean to you?